yshiyi/Deep-Neural-Networks-with-PyTorch/README.md

    4.3.
 Training a bigger network never hurts.
 The only drawback is the computational load.

 ####  2.1.2 Regularizing your neural network
+1. L2 regularization is also named as weight decay. w_new = (1 - regularization term) * w_old - lr * dw.\
+   It works just lik the ordinally gradient descent, where you update w by subtracting lr times the original gradient you got from backprop.
+But now you are also multiplying w by this thing, which is a little less than 1.